Priorities

 I take great pride in being an ally of the LGBTQIA+ community and am unwavering in my commitment to fighting for full and equal rights for all.
 It is essential that every individual feels safe and protected within the Commonwealth, and that we champion diversity and inclusivity—celebrating the rich tapestry of identities within our community and fostering a society where everyone thrives.

 Virginia still has work to do to fully secure the safety and well-being of our LGBTQIA+ community, especially in light of the recent attacks on transgender and nonbinary youth.
 In 2024, we finally updated provisions in the Code of Virginia to recognize same sex marriage, but we still need to repeal the Marshall-Newman amendment in Virginia which prohibits gay marriage in spite of the 2015 Supreme Court ruling in Obergefell v.
-Hodges.
-I was proud to vote for the constitutional amendment to enshrine marriage equality during the 2025 General Assembly session.
+Hodges

 And, we absolutely must show up and stand up for our youth.
 We must combat the harassment that students often encounter in schools based on their sexual orientation and gender identity.
 Mandating anti-bullying training is essential.
 I am deeply committed to creating safe, inclusive, and affirming learning environments for all our students.